Layouts

 Layouts are always named layout.tsx

-and are placed in the src/pages
+and are placed in the app/pages

 directory alongside your pages.